abhijitt/blog.abhijittomar.com/_posts/2016-09-20-student-freelancing.markdown

 If it isn't obvious yet, you need to be very clear about what you're going to go and what you're not.
 Do the following:

 -   Define scope of work clearly to prevent being exploited.
 Eg- "I'll give three iterations.
 Every change from there is going to cost more".
 -   Discuss the schedules and timeline.
-Pass them through the client.
+Run them through the client.
 -   Describe the deliverables for formatting / compatibility.
 -   If possible, show a demo deliverable from previous projects.
 -   Lay out the payment schedule.
 Prefer to be paid weekly, or partly in advance.